 Schedule: Construction is set to begin in late 2025.

-Amesbury Park, Creekside Park and Green Meadows Park will receive new creek crossings by the end of 2025.
+Amesbury Park, Creekside Park and Green Meadows Park will receive new creek crossings in 2026.

 Project Manager: Mike Burton, 913-327-6638, [email protected]